loziju/sublime-config/README.md

 1. Install ST3.
 2. Install package control.
 Follow instructions [here](https://packagecontrol.io/installation).
-3. Git clone this repository inside any of your cloud services.
+3. Git clone this repository inside any of your cloud services folder, e.g. Dropbox, Google Drive, OneDrive.
-4. Install package syncing module and configure the folder used for syncing by running "Package Syncing: Define Sync Folder" from the command palette.
+4. Install package syncing module and configure "Package Syncing: Define Sync Folder" from the command palette to point to the folder you created in step 3.
 Follow instructions [here](https://packagecontrol.io/packages/Package%20Syncing).
 5. Once the first machine is set up, follow all the steps to sync the packages and configurations to other machines.

 ## Have fun!